Do you want to learn how to start a blog?

 A quick primer – Blogging for beginners

-All in all, there are four important steps to making a blog quickly.
+All in all, there are four important steps to understanding “how to make a blog” quickly.
 If you are familiar with these things, you can set up a blog in 15-20 minutes or even less:

 - Pick a blogging niche (topic)